 This course is designed to present students with an overview of the complex issues surrounding social work with diverse populations.
 Students will explore the impact of sexual orientation, race, ethnicity, ability, and/or gender, and examine the consequences of marginalizing members of oppressed groups.
 Students will play an active role in their own learning through the use of writing, electronic discussion groups, and other experiential exercises.
-PREREQ: Admission to Graduate School.
+PREREQ: Admission to

+Graduate School.

 SWK 5300.
-Foundation Practicum I and Seminar
+Generalist Practicum I

-This is the first course of two foundation practica that enable students to apply master's level coursework in a generalist practice setting.
+This is the first course of two generalist practica that enable students to apply master's level coursework in a generalist practice setting.
 Students, agency supervisors, and faculty field instructors plan activities that will support the development of generalist skills as specified in individualized learning contracts.
 Students will be exposed to a variety of social work roles and responsibilities.
 The graduate field instruction includes a seminar that will meet four times throughout the semester.
 The purpose of the seminar will be for students to share field experiences and to relate them to real world experiences.
 Open to MSW students only.
-PREREQ: Admission to Graduate School and Research
+PREREQ: Admission to the MSW Program.